-Mountain Village is home to approximately 1434 full-time residents.
-The visitor population fluctuates but can be as high as 20,000 on any given day.
+Mountain Village is home to approximately 1,434 full-time residents.
+The visitor population fluctuates but can be as high as 20,000 during peak summer and winter weekends.

 The total actual value of all real property in Mountain Village is $2.4 billion, and the current average price of a single-family home, excluding deed-restricted homes, is $4.9 million.

 The towns of Mountain Village and Telluride are two separate, distinct towns with their own government.
 Mountain Village sits at 9,545 feet and Telluride sits at 8,750.
 They are joined by a gondola system, which is owned and operated by the Town of Mountain Village.
 Mountain Village became a home-rule municipality on March 10, 1995.
 Before 1995, it was a planned unit development in unicorporated San Miguel County.

 Mountain Village Center is a seamless hotspot.
 First things first, you will need to connect to the plaza network – for free.
 And once you do, you can move about the plazas as your device keeps you connected.

 This wireless network is designed for you to be able to check email, browse the Internet, watch a 30 second video on YouTube, post pictures to social media sites – all while enjoying your time in Mountain Village.
 If you have any connection issues, we are here to assist.

 - Mountain Village Wifi